japelsin/pplx/README.md

 go install github.com/japelsin/pplx@latest
 ```

-Otherwise you could grab the appropriate executable from releases.
+You could also grab the appropriate executable from [releases](https://github.com/japelsin/pplx/releases).

 ## Usage

 ### Search

-The response is always streamed, all other [parameters](https://docs.perplexity.ai/reference/post_chat_completions) are available.
+Search command.
+Most parameters allowed by `pplx-api` are available as options.
 The model is set through the config (see below).

 ```
 Usage:
   pplx search [flags]

 Flags:
-  -f, --frequency_penalty int   How much to penalize token reuse.
-1 is no penalty.
-Between 0 and 1.
   -m, --max_tokens int          Maximum number of tokens to be used per request.
-Defaults to config value. (default 1000) -p, --presence_penalty int    How much to penalize existing tokens.
+Defaults to config value. (default 1000) -f, --frequency_penalty int   How much to penalize token frequency.
+  -p, --presence_penalty int    How much to penalize token presence.
 Between -2 and 2.
   -t, --temperature int         The amount of randomness in the response.
 Between 0 and 2.
-  -K, --top_k int               Number of tokens to consider when generating tokens, lower values result in higher probability tokens being used.
+  -K, --top_k int               Number of tokens to consider when generating tokens.
 Between 0 and 2048.
   -P, --top_p int               Nucleus sampling.
-Probability cutoff for token selection, lower values result in higher probability tokens being used.
+Probability cutoff for token selection.
 Between 0 and 1.
 ```

+The API reference can be found [here](https://docs.perplexity.ai/reference/post_chat_completions).

 ### Config

-Configure `pplx`.

 ```
 Usage:
   pplx config [command]

 Available Commands:
   path        Get configuration file path reset       Reset config set         Set config value
 ```

-#### Config values
+#### Config Values

+##### Additional Instructions
-- **Additional instructions**: Instructions appended to queries.
+Instructions appended to queries.
 If you intend to use `pplx` as a search engine it's recommended to instruct it to always provide its sources.

+##### Model
-- **Model**: Available models are: `pplx-7b-chat`, `pplx-70b-chat`, `pplx-7b-online`, `pplx-70b-online`, `llama-2-70b-chat`, `codellama-34b-instruct`, `codellama-70b-instruct`, `mistral-7b-instruct`, and `mixtral-8x7b-instruct`.
+Model to use.
+The available models are: `pplx-7b-chat`, `pplx-70b-chat`, `pplx-7b-online`, `pplx-70b-online`, `llama-2-70b-chat`, `codellama-34b-instruct`, `codellama-70b-instruct`, `mistral-7b-instruct`, and `mixtral-8x7b-instruct`.

-- **API Key**: Self explanatory
+##### API Key
+Self explanatory.